hashicorp/terraform-provider-google/website/docs/r/sql_user.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.

+The optional `password_policy` block is only supported by Mysql.
+The `password_policy` block supports:

+* `allowed_failed_attempts` - (Optional) Number of failed attempts allowed before the user get locked.

+* `password_expiration_duration` - (Optional) Password expiration duration with one week grace period.

+* `enable_failed_attempts_check` - (Optional) If true, the check that will lock user after too many failed login attempts will be enabled.

+* `enable_password_verification` - (Optional) If true, the user must specify the current password before changing the password.
+This flag is supported only for MySQL.

+The read only `password_policy.status` subblock supports:

+* `locked` - (read only) If true, user does not have login privileges.

+* `password_expiration_time` - (read only) Password expiration duration with one week grace period.

 ## Attributes Reference

 Only the arguments listed above are exposed as attributes.